WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

   * [Dan York of the Internet Society](https://www.iab.org/wp-content/IAB-uploads/2019/06/dan-york.pdf) offered use cases for packaging web content focused on availability in low bandwidth / high latency environments.
-More specifically, part of the ISOC's mission involves reaching people who only have have limited connectivity to the Internet, e.g. WiFi at a few local places that people visit to download content that they want to read or watch later.
+More specifically, part of the Internet Society's work involves reaching people who only have have limited connectivity to the Internet, e.g. WiFi at a few local places that people visit to download content that they want to read or watch later.
 The ability to package web content would be useful in such context.
-The ISOC is also working with communities where the electricity is unreliable, which negatively impacts Internet access as a result.
+The Internet Society is also working with communities where the electricity is unreliable, which negatively impacts Internet access as a result.
+There are also cases where communities only have periodic connectivity via satellite connections.
 Here again, these communities could benefit from the ability to download a package of content, either for learning or reading even in the absence of connectivity.
 * Computer vendors: Interest in using bundles to represent pre-installed applications.